airsidemobile/JOSESwift/README.md

 <br>

-We currently support creating a JWK from the DER encoding of an RSA public key as specified by [PKCS#1](https://tools.ietf.org/html/rfc3447#appendix-A.1.1).
+We currently support creating a JWK from the DER encoding of an RSA public key as specified by [PKCS#1](https://tools.ietf.org/html/rfc3447#appendix-A.1.1), which is the format used by iOS's [`SecKeyCopyExternalRepresentation`](https://developer.apple.com/documentation/security/1643698-seckeycopyexternalrepresentation).
-This is the format that the [`SecKeyCopyExternalRepresentation`](https://developer.apple.com/documentation/security/1643698-seckeycopyexternalrepresentation) function of iOS’s `Security` framework returns for a `SecKey`.

 You can create a JWK directly from such a `SecKey` if it represents an RSA public key: